palladius/pulumi/examples/python-gcp-cloudbuild-auto-trigger/Pulumi.README.md

 * **Cloud Build 🏗️ Automation WORKS**!!!

-# What's still missing 😞😰🙄
+# What's still missing (TODO) 😞😰🙄

 * sample Carlessian manifests (code in)
+* make this a reusable module.
+* Use GCP for secrets management (`KMS` or `GCS`) as promised to cstanger@
+* Looks like Chris is impressed by this REAMDE.
+Ringo  says: look at https://www.pulumi.com/docs/intro/concepts/resources/components/ and sample [here](https://github.com/pulumi/examples/tree/master/classic-azure-py-webserver-component).

 # Cloud Build Latest stats